-"Potential Special Optional Excess Revenues Redemption Date" means each Interest Payment Date (a) which occurs during the Recycling Period, or (b) on which the Class I Bonds Parity Ratio exceeds the Minimum Class I Bonds Parity Ratio, and (ii) the Value of (A) all Student Loans and (B) all cash and Investment Securities in the Funds and Accounts (excluding the Rebate Fund, the Excess Interest Fund, and amounts irrevocably set aside to pay particular Bonds as provided under the caption "SUMMARIES OF DOCUMENTS-The General Indenture-Defeasance" in this Appendix B) exceeds the Minimum Value.
+"Potential Special Optional Excess Revenues Redemption Date" means each Interest Payment Date (a) which occurs during a Recycling Period, or (b) on which the Class I Bonds Parity Ratio exceeds the Minimum Class I Bonds Parity Ratio, and (ii) the Value of (A) all Student Loans and (B) all cash and Investment Securities in the Funds and Accounts (excluding the Rebate Fund, the Excess Interest Fund, and amounts irrevocably set aside to pay particular Bonds as provided under the caption "SUMMARIES OF DOCUMENTS-The General Indenture-Defeasance" in this Appendix B) exceeds the Minimum Value.

-"Pre-funded Loans" means Student Loans, the original disbursement of which was made after July 31, 2018 and Financed on or after the Issue Date.
+"Pre-funded Loans" means Student Loans, the original disbursement of which was made after September 30, 2019 and Financed on or after the Issue Date from amounts deposited in the Series 2020 Account of the Acquisition Fund.